 Master the Rules & Odds of French Roulette

 Masters of invention, the French have given us the bicycle, Aspirin, Scuba, and of course…roulette.
-Learning the rules and odds of French Roulette is about as simple as learning to pedal, or hold your breath.
+Learning the rules and odds of French Roulette casino is about as simple as learning to pedal, or hold your breath.

 Playing French Roulette doesn’t require a translator.
 Like other versions, players bet on a numbered pocket where a white ball circling the spinning roulette wheel will land as the wheel slows to a stop.